 Master Lock Magnum Heavy Duty Outdoor Padlock with Key

-From my experience, some of these U-Haul locations had inaccurate information about their fleet, which led to them not having the vehicle that I booked for the time that I needed it for.
-What’s crazy is that if you try calling U-Haul’s customer service, they will simply say that when you booked the reservation, it does state that the reservation is not guaranteed.
+From my experience, some of these U-Haul locations had inaccurate information about their fleet, which led to them not having the equipment that I booked for the time that I needed it for.
+If you try calling U-Haul’s customer service, they will simply say that when you booked the reservation, it does state that the reservation is not guaranteed.
 So, they’ll try helping you by finding another location nearby that has the same type of truck or trailer that you need.

-Unfortunately if you’re doing a one-way move (picking up equipment at one location and returning it at another) and you’re trying to move out of an area that has a lot of people moving out of, then U-Haul may not be able to find anything nearby.
+Unfortunately if you’re doing a one-way move (picking up equipment at one location and returning it at another) and you’re trying to move out of an area where a lot of people are also moving out of, then U-Haul may not be able to find anything nearby.
 Since we were moving out of the San Francisco Bay Area in California, which is where many people are currently moving out of, U-Haul didn’t provide us with many viable options.

-When we had that fuel leak issue, U-Haul told us that we could pick up a smaller 20-foot moving truck across the Bay Bridge about 20 miles away.
+On our first rented truck with the fuel leak issue, U-Haul told us that we could pick up a smaller 20-foot moving truck across the Bay Bridge about 20 miles away.
 But, if we needed the same 26-foot moving truck like we made our reservation for, the nearest location would be 200 miles away.
 Obviously, this was a ridiculous and unfeasible option provided to me by U-Haul.
-This led to me having to rent the smaller moving truck and being forced to make changes to our moving plans.
+This led to me having to rent the smaller moving truck and being forced to make changes to our overall moving plans.

 You should avoid renting these specific moving trucks because they have fuel tanks that are accessible.
 For that reason, people try to steal fuel out of these trucks by breaking the plastic vent cap in order to siphon gasoline out.
 Some U-Hauls have taken steps to install metal covers that prevent this from happening, but who knows if you’ll get one with this theft-prevention device installed or not.

 If you’re renting a trailer, you’ll probably have less issues since there’s no fuel in them.
-I had to rent a trailer to pull with my truck for the last trip on our move and it went pretty smoothly.
-The trailer is a lot easier to load since it’s lower to the ground, but of course you require a hitch to pull and it’s a bit harder to drive/back-up with.
+I had to rent a trailer to tow with my truck for the last trip of our move and it went pretty smoothly.
+The trailer is a lot easier to load since it’s lower to the ground, but of course it requires a hitch to pull and is a bit harder to drive/back-up with.

 The interior is quite spacious and there are plenty of tie-down anchors located across the entire length and width of the trailer.
 Personally, I prefer pulling a trailer versus using a moving truck because it is so much easier to load and unload than a moving truck, which is much higher off the ground.
 Of course, you have a lot less space for stuff if you go with the trailer.

-The interior of the moving trucks are pretty bare bones.
+The interior of the moving truck is pretty bare-bones.
 It’s not so much of an issue since you’re really renting these trucks for the sole purpose of moving your stuff.
 Be prepared to feel all the bumps in the road as the ride can be quite rough.
 Interestingly, when you get up to highway speeds, the truck can be quite bouncy, which might be a little disconcerting.
 There was also this overhead light that wouldn’t turn off when I was in the car, which got pretty darn hot after my 7-hour drive.

 Mechanically speaking, the moving truck did just fine and I got to my destination 400-miles away just fine.
 Using an enclosed moving truck is incredibly convenient compared to the other option of using your own say, truck to move your stuff.
 Assuming that you tie down your stuff inside of the truck properly, you won’t have to worry about anything falling out while you’re on your long drive to your destination.
 Driving down to Los Angeles, I saw this other truck moving their stuff all tied down in the bed and it reminded me of how much less stress I have driving with an enclosed moving truck.

-When U-Haul actually had the equipment we needed on-hand, and there was no fuel-spillage issue, everything seemed to go swimingly.
+When U-Haul actually had the equipment we needed on-hand, and there was no fuel leak issue, everything seemed to go swimingly.
 The reservation was easy, and collecting/dropping off was relatively smooth as well.
-Now, if things go wrong (e.g. they don’t have the vehicle you requested, fuel/theft issue on your reserved vehicle, etc.) then it can really ruin your day.
-We know that if you’re planning a move on a certain day, it’s going to be pretty critical for you to get the truck you need at that time for that particular move.
-If you have to reschedule last minute, that can make things difficult for sure.
+Now, if things go wrong (e.g. they don’t have the vehicle you requested, fuel/theft issue on your reserved vehicle, etc.) then it can really ruin your moving plans.
+We know that if you’re planning a move on a certain day, it’s going to be critical for you to get the truck you need at that time for that particular move.
+If you have to reschedule last minute, it can make things very difficult for you and your family.

-So, know the risks of renting U-Haul equipment for your move, and definitely have a back-up plan just in case.
-I still ended up using U-Haul because they still offered a better deal than any other moving rental place, and there were many locations located all around the place we were moving from and the place that we moved to.
-I hope my experience has helped you be more informed on renting from U-Haul and if you’re moving, best of luck!
+So, know the risks of renting U-Haul equipment for your move and definitely have a back-up plan just in case.
+I still ended up using U-Haul because they still offered a better deal than any other moving rental equipment place, and there were many locations located all over, which was convenient for the locations we were moving from and moving to.
+I hope my experience has helped you to be more informed on renting from U-Haul and if you’re moving, best of luck!

 Author